kailash-manasarovar/statement/docs/index.md

 1. The **Personal experience** section is an early attempt to catalogue the costs to my health and finances but I'm beginning to realize the futility of this because:
     1. Apart from some brain-damage symptoms I'm not sure I care about (they do wonders for my meditations) and the long-term detox symptoms from pesticide/brake-fluid poisoning which look to be finally disappearing, I'm well.
     1. Continuous drugging with hallucinogens for years has also had no discernable bad effects (but is, of course, not recommended and I suspect I'm an unusual case).
-    1. The costs to me financially are incalculable and my attempts at itemizing them started in April 2024 when I still had no idea about the extent and reach of the evil, and what was still planned for me on the solid assurance - and past victim experiences - that I would be murdered.
+    1. The costs to me financially, however, are incalculable and my attempts at itemizing them started in April 2024 when I still had no idea about the extent and reach of the evil, and what was still planned for me on the solid assurance - from multiple past-victim experiences - that I would be murdered and forgotten.
 1. A **Conclusion** in editorial which I'm dreaming about updating as soon as the babies and children are safe.
 1. **The novel** is a section I use to store book cover designs.